When Do You Need Multiple Content Calendars?

-The beauty of an editorial calendar lies in its ability to help us organize and simplify our content planning and management.
-But those strengths quickly turn into weaknesses when a calendar becomes overloaded with projects, tasks, reminders and deadlines.
+The beauty of an editorial calendar lies in its ability to help us be more proactive in our content planning and organize our content process.
+But those strengths quickly turn into weaknesses when a calendar becomes overloaded with multiple initiatives, content properties, campaigns, and all their respective deadlines, tasks and data.

 That’s why one of the central features in DivvyHQ’s content calendar tool is the ability to create unlimited shared calendars.
-This enables your team to divvy up content initiatives, campaigns and channels while maintaining visibility and customized structure around each.
+This enables your team to create and organize individual schedules for each content initiative, divvy up management responsibilities, and have better visibility into the workflow or status of individual assets.

 When advising our customers, we typically break this down from four perspectives.
-The decision to queue up additional calendars is dependent on your content volume, strategy, team and workflow specifics.
+The decision to queue up additional calendars is dependent on your content volume of individual initiatives, strategy, team and workflow specifics.

 This is fairly straightforward.
-If you’re going to producing a significant volume of content for a given initiative (i.e. weekly frequency or higher), then it almost always makes sense to set up a dedicated content calendar.
-But for sporadic or sparse campaigns, doing so might just create unnecessary extra clutter.
+If you’re going to be producing a significant volume of content for a given initiative (i.e. weekly frequency or higher), then it almost always makes sense to set up a dedicated content calendar.
+But for sporadic or low-volume initiatives, doing so might just create unnecessary work.

-For instance, if you send out multiple different email newsletters to separate subscriber lists, and you deliver to all of them on a weekly cadence, then it makes sense to equip each with its own calendar.
+For instance, if you send out multiple different email newsletters to separate subscriber lists, and you deliver to all of them on a weekly cadence, then you may consider managing each with its own calendar.
 But if you send out newsletters once per month to those lists, it’s probably simpler and cleaner to just group them all into the same unified “Email Newsletters” calendar.

 Strategy: Does This Initiative or Campaign Have Unique Strategic Elements?